-So you’re trying to figure out how to improve reading scores on standardized tests for your kiddos.
+You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

 The topic of standardized testing in elementary schools is not my favorite subject, but I realize they’re not going away anytime soon.

 Sometimes the best way to deal with something is to learn how to cope with it the best way possible.

 I want to help you improve your students’ standardized reading test scores.